 The Wings platform and cryptocurrency have gradually been making a name for themselves.
-This guide shows you how to buy and trade Wings in 2020.
+This guide shows you how to buy Wings coins in 2020.

 Where to buy Wings

-Read on to find out more about Wings and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest.
+Read on to find out more about Wings and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy Wings.

 What is Wings?